 A Bit of Science: The subconscious mind controls what is called the autonomic nervous system (ANS) that involves the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
 It is the sympathetic nervous system that is responsible for creating the panic attacks and anxiety.

-A Bit of Science: the amygdala (that part of the brain thought to be a part of the limbic system, which is responsible for emotions, survival instincts, and memory) will release cortisol, adrenaline and noradrenaline.
-These are commonly called 'stress hormones'.
+A Bit More Science: the amygdala (that part of the brain thought to be a part of the limbic system, which is responsible for emotions, survival instincts, and memory) will release cortisol, adrenaline and noradrenaline.
+These are commonly called ‘stress hormones’.

 When the sympathetic nervous system is activated, the response will send blood to the big muscles in your body so you can fight or get out of danger (flight).